pourmalek/covir2/README.md

 * Project: Rapid review of estimates of COVID-19 Iran - No 2
 * Person: Farshad Pourmalek pourmalek_farshad@yahoo.com
 * Time (initial): 2021-02-10
-* **OBJECTIVE** of these Stata codes: Get and prepare component studies' estimates for Iran, locate peak dates and values, graph estimates
+* **OBJECTIVE** of these `Stata` codes: Get and prepare component studies' estimates for Iran, locate peak dates and values, graph estimates
 ********************************************************************************************************************************************

 <br/><br/>

 * Details: This is a review study of estimates of COVID-19 in Iran for time period December 2020 onwards.
-The codes in this repository get the estimations performed by the component studies, prepare them, locate peak dates and values, and produce graphs using Stata.
+The codes in this repository get the estimations performed by the component studies, prepare them, locate peak dates and values, and produce graphs using `Stata`.
 This repo can be used to replicate the results of the review study ('Computational reproducibility').

 * Iteration one, here: [Rapid review of COVID-19 epidemic estimation studies for Iran]( https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-021-10183-3)